Vidhish-Trivedi/Topological-Persistence/README.md

 python main.py
 ```
 - This would output the border matrix, matrix obtained on reducing the border matrix, and the birth time and death time of topological features (simplices) as described in the algorithm.
+- A log for the birth and death times of various cycles and their dimension is also saved in the ./plots/logs directory.
-- In addition to this, the program also generates a persistence diagram for the chosen topological data.
+- In addition to this, the program also generates a persistence diagram for the chosen topological data using matplotlib with which the user can interact.
-- This diagram is displayed to the user and is also saved in the /plots/persistence_diagrams directory (with filename as ).
+- This diagram is displayed to the user and is also saved in the ./plots/persistence_diagrams directory as an image file.

 ## License